5 Popular Tamper-Proof Labels & How to Design for Them

 This extra label space also gives you more room to promote your brand, provide ingredients, offer recipes, direct people to your social media, and more – anything extra you feel would add value to your customers.

 You can purchase jar and bag seals either blank or printed, and in various colors and materials to suit your product and brand style.
-Most popular are narrow rectangle labels, though you can use just about anything – circle labels, square labels, etc. Barbell labels are another suitable choice for this application.
+Popular options are narrow rectangle labels and lollipop labels, though you can use just about anything – circle labels, square labels, etc. Barbell labels are another suitable choice for this application.

 Consider adding a perforated safety tab to your product labels.
 This type of cautionary seal involves adding extra label material that overlaps with the lid or opening of your product.
 It's attached using a perforation that will rip from the main label once opened.

-This type of packaging is often found on lip balm labels, but can be added to any product (learn more about custom sizes).
+This type of packaging is often found on lip balm labels, but can be added to any product.
 It's popular as a very clear way to help users identify if the product has been opened prior to purchasing.

 If you are labeling lip balms, we have several tamper-evident lip balm labels as part of our standard size offerings.
 They work for both round and oval lip balm tubes and can be purchased in various colors or materials to fit your product style, needs, and branding.